BestTimesToVisit.com Logo

 money

 While Andorra uses the Euro, many smaller establishments might not accept cards.
-Carry some cash, especially if you plan on visiting smaller villages or markets outside Andorra la Vella.
-It's also useful to have some smaller bills for tips, as it's customary to round up or leave a small tip in cafes and restaurants.
+Carry some cash, especially if you plan on visiting smaller villages or eating at local restaurants outside of Andorra la Vella.
+ATMs are readily available in the main towns, but it's always good to have some emergency Euros on hand.

 transport